 This table is intended as a guide to Ggenerators that is one of a number of potential resources for developing and modifying compliance programs.
-It is not an exhaustive list of tests and methodologies, as new, and more effective, approaches may develop over time.
+It is not an exhaustive list of tests and methodologies.
 Generators should consider the ten-compliance principles set out in Chapter 1 of the documenttemplate when applying this table.
-Chapters 1 and 2 of thise documenttemplate provide important context for the application of this table and emphasiszes that Ggenerators should exercise their own judgement in determining how best to apply the template to meet their compliance requirements.
+Chapters 1 and 2 of thise documenttemplate provide important context for the application of this table and emphasisze that Ggenerators should exercise their own judgement in determining how best to apply the template to meet their compliance requirements.